juniorjukeko/DSLS23-Mini-Project-DE/README.md

-# DSLS23-Mini-Project-DE
+# Summary
-Submission for mini project in Data Engineering that is part of Data Science Learning Studio (DSLS) by Data Science Indonesia
+Submission for mini project in Data Engineering and Data Analysis that is part of Data Science Learning Studio (DSLS) by Data Science Indonesia.
+DE Part : 2a.Intermediate Query & 2b.Case Studies
+DA Part : 3.DA Report